HackyCoder0951/focus_hub/docs/SYSTEM_DESIGN.md

 *Visual: [Integration_DFD.png](modules_images/Integration_DFD.png)*

 **Description:**
-This Data Flow Diagram illustrates the flow of data and interactions between the user, frontend components, backend services, and the database for the External Integrations module.
-It highlights the main processes, API calls, and how information is exchanged in real time.
+This diagram shows how the frontend communicates with external services through the Supabase client.
+It illustrates the complete data flow from frontend requests through the API layer to the database and back, enabling real-time data synchronization.

 ### Library Utilities
 ```mermaid